unstructai/.github/profile/README.md

 ./deploy_unstruct.sh install|uninstall
 ```

-## Want a Hosted Solution?
+## Want a Cloud Solution?
-Interested in a hassle-free, hosted solution without dealing with installation and maintenance?
+Interested in a hassle-free, cloud solution without dealing with installation and maintenance?
 Contact us at unsales@unstructai.com.
 For the first 10 customers, we will only charge you (GCP) hosting fees for the first year of your usage.

 <br><br>
 # Main Features